Fuocartex/music2scene/README.md

 ```

 Then run:
-At fisrt run the second prompt could take longer to load the pipeline so let it run.
+At fisrt run the second cmd could take longer to load the pipeline so let it run.
 ```bash
 python src/run.py
 ```